temporalio/api-cloud/README.md

 ## Samples

-Refer [cloud-samples-go](https://github.com/temporalio/cloud-samples-go/blob/main/cmd/worker/README.md) sample repository demonstrating how to use the cloud ops api in a Go client.
+Refer to the [cloud-samples-go](https://github.com/temporalio/cloud-samples-go/blob/main/cmd/worker/README.md) sample repository for how to use the cloud ops api in Go.
 > This sample demonstrates how to automate Temporal Cloud operations using Temporal Workflows that make Cloud Ops API requests within Workflow Activities ([Worker Sample README](https://github.com/temporalio/cloud-samples-go/tree/main/cmd/worker)).
 > See [here](https://github.com/temporalio/cloud-samples-go/blob/60d5cbca8696c87fb184efc56f5ae117561213d2/client/api/client.go#L16) for a quick reference showing you how to connect to Temporal Cloud with an API Key for the Cloud Ops API in Go.